shinyquagsire23/monado/doc/writing-a-new-driver.md

 SPDX-License-Identifier: BSL-1.0
 -->

+## Map

+The components you will be interacting with is @ref st_prober to find the hardware devices and setup a working system, along with the @ref aux code that provides various helpers.
+It is convention in Monado for interfaces to allow full, complete control of anything a device might want to modify/control, and to provide helper functionality in @ref aux to simplify implementation of the most common cases.

+## Getting started

 The easiest way to begin writing a driver is to start from a working example.
 The @ref drv_sample driver is provided explicitly for this purpose: it creates an HMD device, with a custom @ref xrt_auto_prober implementation for hardware